-Accreditation is given for both the Basic Stability course, the Advanced Stability course and the full motion simulator course.
+Accreditation is given for both the Basic Stability course, the Advanced Stability course and the full-motion simulator course.
 When a training centre applies for accreditation, it must submit all required materials for both basic and advanced courses.
-Together these elements provide the theory elements of the course.
+Together, these elements provide the theory elements of the course.

-Where a centre has a simulator to support the delivery and assessment of the course this may be used, upon Nautical Institute validation, to complement the sea time experience and provide the practical elements of the course including Emergency Situation Training.
+Where a centre has a simulator to support the delivery and assessment of the course, this may be used, after Nautical Institute validation, to complement the sea-time experience and provide the practical elements of the course including Emergency Situation Training.

-To ensure consistency of understanding these three elements are known as: Theory-Basic and Advanced Stability Practical Training - Motion Simulator
+To ensure consistency of understanding, these three elements are known as:

+- Theory Basic and Advanced Stability - Practical Training Motion Simulator

-Ballast Control operator:
+Ballast Control Operator:

-Knowledge, experience and competence in each of the following matters is considered necessary for the proper discharge of the essential safety and pollution prevention functions assigned to the Ballast Control operator on Mobile Offshore Units:
+Knowledge, experience and competence in each of the following matters is considered necessary for the proper discharge of the essential safety and pollution-prevention functions assigned to the Ballast Control Operator on Mobile Offshore Units:

-Theory Part 1 Basic Stability (column stabilized, monohulls, 3 leg jackups , 4 leg jackups):
+Theory Part 1: Basic Stability (column-stabilised, monohulls, 3-leg jackups, 4-leg jackups):

-Understanding of general terms and definitions, e.g. Basic principles of forces and moments, displacement, draught, trim, heel, freeboard, buoyancy, reserve buoyancy, basic units, systems of measurement (Metric, Imperial & US units). etc.: Basic principles of design, construction and layout of an MOU, the impact on stability and its effect on deck loading.
-Use of loading/stability information from trim and stability diagrams and marine operations manual.
-Additionally, proficient use of computerised loading/stability programmes is expected where appropriate.
+Understanding of general terms and definitions, e.g. basic principles of forces and moments, displacement, draught, trim, heel, freeboard, buoyancy, reserve buoyancy, basic units, systems of measurement (Metric, Imperial & US units) etc.

+Basic principles of design, construction and layout of an MOU, the impact on stability and its effect on deck loading.
+Use of loading and stability information from trim and stability diagrams and the marine operations manual.
+Additionally, proficient use of computerised loading and stability programs is expected where appropriate.

-- understanding of centre of gravity, centre of buoyancy, position of metacentre, GM Margin, righting lever and its effect on transverse stability; - stable, unstable and neutral equilibrium; - theory of moments applied to stability including the effects of heavy lifts and movement of same; - effect of adding, removing and shifting weight.
-Calculation of vertical, transverse and longitudinal shift of centre of gravity; - understanding of the inclining experiment report and its use; - effect of free surface on stability and factors affecting same; - general understanding of change of trim, trimming moments, longitudinal metacentre and longitudinal stability; - use of hydrostatic curves, deadweight scale and hydrostatic tables; - use of cross curves to produce a curve of statical stability and information from curve; - dynamical stability; synchronous rolling and angle of loll; stability criteria for MOUs; - effect of mooring system on stability; and - daily loading calculations.
+- Understanding of centre of gravity, centre of buoyancy, position of metacentre, GM margin, righting lever and its effect on transverse stability - Stable, unstable and neutral equilibrium - Theory of moments applied to stability including the effects of heavy lifts and movement - Effect of adding, removing and shifting weight.
+Calculation of vertical, transverse and longitudinal shift of centre of gravity - Understanding of the inclining experiment report and its use - Effect of free surface on stability and factors affecting same - General understanding of change of trim, trimming moments, longitudinal metacentre and longitudinal stability - Use of hydrostatic curves, deadweight scale and hydrostatic tables - Use of cross curves to produce a curve of statical stability and information from curve - Dynamical stability; synchronous rolling and angle of loll; stability criteria for MOUs - Effect of mooring system on stability - Daily loading calculation

-Theory Part 2 Advanced Stability (column stabilized, monohull):
+Theory Part 2: Advanced Stability (column-stabilised, monohull):

-- Deck loads and effect on stability; change in lightweight; - Examination of ballasting systems and procedures; - Response to systems failures including station-keeping systems, damage to structures and subsequent action; - Damage control procedure, watertight compartments counter-flooding, use of pumping systems and cross-connections; - Environmental conditions and their effect on stability; - Unit and environmental limitations and criteria for changing to survival condition; - Zones of reduced stability, precautions to take, asymmetrical ballasting/de-ballasting and importance of sequence with regard to stress; - Theory of calculations carried out on daily loading sheet, variations in chain deployed and effect on vertical moment; - Emergency procedures; - Regulations, rules, certification requirements in regard to international conventions, Flag State and any local regulations. - Understanding low frequency wave drifting effect on column stabilized units - Planning and preparation of monohull unit to go to survival condition with or without draft change - Influence of enclosed moonpools and large windage area for unit stability
+- Deck loads and effect on stability; change in lightweight - Examination of ballasting systems and procedures - Response to system failures including station-keeping systems, damage to structures and subsequent action - Damage-control procedure, watertight compartment counter-flooding, use of pumping systems and cross-connections - Environmental conditions and their effect on stability - Unit and environmental limitations and criteria for changing to survival condition - Zones of reduced stability, precautions to take, asymmetrical ballasting or de-ballasting and importance of sequence with regard to stress - Theory of calculations carried out on daily loading sheet, variations in chain deployed and effect on vertical moment - Emergency procedures - Regulations, rules, certification requirements with regard to international conventions, flag state and any local regulations - Understanding low-frequency wave drifting effect on column-stabilised units - Planning and preparation of monohull units to go to survival condition with or without draft change - Influence of enclosed moonpools and large windage area for unit stability - Planning ballasting operation with repsect to skew forces limitation on semisubmersibles units and bending moments and shearing forces limitation on monohulls

-Theory Part 2 Advance Stability (3 and 4 leg jackups)
+Theory Part 2: Advanced Stability (3- and 4-leg jackups)